qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 The :guilabel:`Variables` tab lists all the variables available at the project's level (which includes all global variables).
 Besides, it also allows the user to manage project-level variables.
-Click the |signPlus|
+Click the |symbologyAdd|
 button to add a new custom project-level variable.
-Likewise, select a custom project-level variable from the list and click the |signMinus| button to remove it.
+Likewise, select a custom project-level variable from the list and click the |symbologyRemove| button to remove it.
 More information on variables usage in the General Tools :ref:`general_tools_variables` section.